 On Top Of The Troll Wall

-The view down to Romsdalen valley is spectacular and the feeling of looking down from the vertical cliff is exhilarating.
+From the top, the view down to Romsdalen Valley is spectacular and the feeling of looking down from the vertical cliff is exhilarating.

 On your left, you can see the highest parts of Trollveggen.
-This is where Store Trolltinded is located at the height of 1788 meters.
+This is where Store Trolltinded is located at a height of 1788 meters.
 On the other side of the valley, you can notice Romsdalseggen, one of the most beautiful hikes in Norway.

 The Troll Wall overwhelms with its impressiveness.
 It’s like you step into a different world, the world of Trolls, and mighty mountains.
 An unforgettable place to visit.